Shrey-X-25/100_X_Asgmt-1/README.md

 The production version is hosted at: https://guftagoo-chatapp.onrender.com

-# Guftagoo Chat App
+# Gentoo Chat App

-Guftagoo Chat App is a simple web-based chat application built using Node.js and the Socket.io library with the assistance of ChatGPT 3.5.
+Gentoo Chat App is a simple web-based chat application which has our Gentoo House theme built using Node.js and the Socket.io library with the assistance of ChatGPT 3.5.
 It allows users to communicate in Real-time by sending messages.
 The app provides a playful twist by automatically replacing certain words with corresponding emojis.
 In addition to regular chat functionality, the app supports a few interactive slash commands for added fun and utility.

 ## Usage